• Skip to main content

 In this blog post, I’ve explained three different meanings of “kami” with the example sentences.
 Let me summarize them as follows.

-• kami – 髪 (かみ) : a noun meaning ‘hair’ in Japanese.
+- kami – 髪 (かみ) : a noun meaning ‘hair’ in Japanese.
 This type often precedes a verb meaning ‘to grow’, ‘to wave’, or ‘to cut’.
-This fact would help us to differentiate this from the others.
+This fact would help us differentiate this type from the others.

-• kami – 紙 (かみ) : a noun meaning ‘paper’ in Japanese.
+- kami – 紙 (かみ) : a noun meaning ‘paper’ in Japanese.
 This is the only option to say ‘paper’ in Japanese.
-To differentiate this type from the others, therefore, we need to be careful with the context.
+So, we need to be careful with the context to differentiate this type from the other homophones.

 Hope my explanations are understandable and helpful for Japanese learners.